mayan-edms/Mayan-EDMS/docs/intro/features.rst

 * :doc:`Roles support <../topics/permissions>`.

-  * Users can created an unlimited amount of different roles and are not restricted to the traditional admin, operator, guest paradigm.
+  * It is possible to create an unlimited amount of different roles not being restricted to the traditional admin, operator, guest paradigm.

 * :doc:`Fine grained permissions system <../topics/permissions>`.